Need help with your Discussion

 1.0 Type of Auditor’s Report

 The auditing firm (Deloitte & Touche LLP) gives an independent, unqualified opinion regarding Starbucks’ financial statements as of October 1, 2017.
-The opinion is based on the 2016/17 financial year as well as the last three financial years preceding the date the report was published, which is October 1, 2017.
+The opinion is based on the 2016/17 financial year and the last three financial years preceding the report’s publication date, October 1, 2017.
 The evidence adduced by Marshall (2016) shows that an unqualified opinion type of auditor’s report is given when the auditing firm has no significant reservations about the material statements contained in a company’s financial statements.
-Basically, the analyzed auditor’s report contains three core segments: the introductory paragraph, the scope paragraph, and the opinion paragraph.
-Specifically, the introductory part of the analysed report gives the timelines for the audit.
+The analyzed auditor’s report contains three core segments: the introductory paragraph, the scope paragraph, and the opinion paragraph.
+Specifically, the introductory part of the analyzed report gives the timelines for the audit.
 As Badolato, Donelson, and Ege (2015) show, such information helps the audience to determine the extent to which a company’s financial statements are relevant.
-Further, the scoping paragraph report indicates the boundaries and limitations of the auditing work.
-Lewis (2012) shows that such limitations and scope helps the audience to deduce the procedures performed and the extent to which those procedures impact the authenticity of the analysed report.
-For example, the report shows that the auditing firm operated within the “… standards of the Public Company Accounting Oversight Board” (p.
-Starbucks, 2017, p.
-87).
-Finally, the opinion part indicates that the auditing firm is satisfied that Starbucks’ financial statements meet the Generally Accepted Accounting Principles (GAAP) reporting threshold.

 2.0 Evidence (Or Otherwise) of Non-compliance with GAAP

-The auditors did not find any evidence to show that Starbucks engaged in any malpractice, material misstatement, or non-compliance with the GAAP.
+The auditors did not find evidence that Starbucks engaged in malpractice, material misstatement, or non-compliance with the GAAP.
 It emerges that Starbucks did not engage in any form of malpractice when preparing its financial statements.
 Specifically, the auditing firm indicates in its report that the company “… maintained, in all material respects, effective internal control over financial reporting as of October 1, 2017, based on the criteria established in Internal Control-Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission” (Starbucks, 2017, p.
 87).
 As evidence drawn from the recent work of Tepalagul and Lin (2015) shows, such indictment implies that the company being audited engages in transparent and accountable practices when preparing its financial statements.
 This finding is based on the reality that the work of an auditing firm is not to prepare a company’s financial statements but to evaluate statements prepared by the company itself to establish their compliance with set accounting standards such as the GAAP for U.S. companies or International Financial Reporting Standards (IFRS) for non-US companies.
-Even so, since an auditing firm can only provide reasonable assurance to members of the public regarding the integrity of a company financial statements and not the financial health of the company (Marshall, 2016), it is justified to argue that the analysed auditor’s report is a fair representation of the financial condition and position of Starbucks.
+Even so, since an auditing firm can only provide reasonable assurance to members of the public regarding the integrity of a company’s financial statements and not the financial health of the company (Marshall, 2016), it is justified to argue that the analyzed auditor’s report is a fair representation of the financial condition and position of Starbucks.

 3.0 Audit Committee of the Board of Directors